emersonschulze/Wordpress-Docker/README.md

 # Logging

-The Bitnami EmersonDB Docker image sends the container logs to the `stdout`.
+The EmersonSchulze EmersonDB Docker image sends the container logs to the `stdout`.
 To view the logs:

 ```bash
 docker logs emersondb